sourcebots/docs/index.md

 right_motor.voltage = 1
 ```

-and these value can then be read like that:
+and these value can then be read back:
 ```python
 left_motor.voltage
 >>> 1